How to Apply to the Integrated Child and Adolescent Psychiatry Track

 - A well-written personal statement that clearly describes how various professional and personal experiences led you to decide upon Child and Adolescent Psychiatry as a specialty.

-- Preference will be given to applicants that have passed USMLE or COMLEX Step 1, and Step 2 CS and CK on the first attempt.
-A passing score is required for either USMLE Step 1 or COMLEX Level 1 for application and a passing score for USMLE Step 2 CK and 2 CS or COMLEX Level 2 CE must be submitted prior to the rank list submission deadline or the applicant will not be ranked by the program.
+- Preference will be given to applicants that have passed USMLE or COMLEX Step 1, and Step 2 CK on the first attempt.
+A passing score is required for either USMLE Step 1 or COMLEX Level 1 for application and a passing score for USMLE Step 2 CK or COMLEX Level 2 CE must be submitted prior to the rank list submission deadline or the applicant will not be ranked by the program.

-- A minimum of 2 letters of recommendation (LOR) that clearly describe the author's familiarity with you and your interest in Psychiatry should be included in your application.
-At least one LOR must be from a psychiatrist, ideally in an ACGME-accredited residency program on residency program letterhead.
+- A minimum of two letters of recommendation that clearly describe the author's familiarity with you and your interest in psychiatry should be included in your application.
+At least one letter must be from a psychiatrist, ideally in an ACGME-accredited residency program on residency program letterhead.

-- The Applicant should have done at least 2-3 rotations in Psychiatry during medical school in a variety of clinical settings.
+- The applicant should have done at least two to three rotations in psychiatry during medical school in a variety of clinical settings.

 - The applicant should demonstrate humanitarian, volunteer, or advocacy work and experience in mental health-related areas over the course of their educational training.

 Preference is given to applicants who have graduated medical school within two years of the application date.

-Due to the COVID 19 Pandemic, all interviews in the 2020-21 recruitment season will be done virtually.
-Interviews will be on Mondays from early November 2020 through January 2021.
+All interviews in the 2021-22 recruitment season will be done virtually.
+Interviews will be on Mondays from early November 2021 through January 2022.
 Please be dressed professionally.
 Remember that the entire time you are with) we are reviewing your potential as a future resident.
 Also, ensure that all communications with us following the interview are professional with timely responses to our queries.